ModuleLoader/es-module-loader/docs/system-register.md

 The use of `return { setters: ..., execute: ... }` is done instead of direct execution to allow bindings to be fully propogated through the module tree before running execution functions.
-This separation of setting up bindings, and then running execution allows us to match the exact ES module exeuction semantics.
+This separation of setting up bindings, and then running execution allows us to match the exact ES module execution semantics.

 This enables supporting the edge cases of for example: